 On our first day in Nashville, a Nashville native told us that the only honky tonk on Broadway that locals go to is Robert’s Western World.
 We can’t confirm that, but the recommendation made us change our plans and head for the place with the boot and guitar sign.

 Honky tonks don’t have a cover charge, so at Robert’s Western World, you can grab a stool, order the house specialty—fried bologna sandwich—and pay what you wish when the band passes the tip jar (or bucket, as the case may be).
 Live bands play essentially all day, providing the soundtrack for visitors two-stepping just in front of the stage.
 The classic country tunes give the place a laid back but fun atmosphere if you want to have a good time without feeling like you’re in the middle of a rock concert.
-You can’t have an experience like this just anywhere, which made visiting Robert’s Western World one of our favorite things to do in Nashville.
+You can’t have an experience like this just anywhere, which made visiting Robert’s Western World one of our favorite Nashville activities.

 Visit America’s best bathroom at The Hermitage Hotel